 Managed Microsoft SQL Clustering is perfect for applications that require a high availability database with automatic failover!
 In addition to the vital database protection provided by SQL Clustering, you also avail fully managed service which is backed by 24x7 customer support.
 Managed SQL Clustering solution is an able answer to the most important data safety questions your business may face.
 Enjoy the peace of mind knowing that your mission critical databases are safe and protected with our managed SQL Clustering solution.

-Do you want your site to be always available just like Google, Yahoo or Microsoft?
+Do you need your site to be always available just like Google, Yahoo or Microsoft?
 We at eUKhost have made this possible for you on Windows Server Hosting Platform.

 Configuration of the Cluster